GVOPOWER/GVOPOWER.github.io/PRD.md

 - **Invalid Invitations**: Prevent self-invitations, allow duplicate invitations (user can receive multiple invites to same group)
 - **Group Deletion**: When owner deletes group, automatically deselect if currently selected
 - **Data Isolation**: All checklists and notes are scoped to specific groups, users only see data for groups they're members of
-- **Persistent Sessions**: User login state, group memberships, and all data automatically save using useKV
+- **Persistent Sessions**: User login state, profile data, group memberships, and all data automatically save using useKV and persist across page refreshes

 ## Design Direction